 - What does NCFR consider to be an official transcript?

 - What If I fail the CFLE exam?

-- What if I want to apply for Full Certification through the Abbreviated Application Process?
+- What if I want to apply for full certification through the CFLE-approved program application?

 - Which schools offer CFLE-approved programs?

 Do I have to have completed a college degree in order to be a CFLE?

 Yes.
 All applicants for the Certified Family Life Educator (CFLE) credential must have completed a baccalaureate or advanced degree from an accredited* college/university.